Open-Science-Tools/nd2reader/CONTRIBUTING.md

+# Looking for maintainers

+Because I'm no longer active in this field, I'm unable to maintain this package any longer.
+If you'd like to help, please reach out to [me](https://github.com/rbnvrw).
+We can discuss your experience and I'll add you to the [OpenScienceTools](https://github.com/Open-Science-Tools) team so that you have access to the repository.

 # Contributing to nd2reader

 We welcome feature proposals and improvements to the library from anyone.
-If you just have an idea, you can open an [issue](https://github.com/rbnvrw/nd2reader/issues) for discussion, or get in touch with Ruben Verweij.
+If you just have an idea, you can open an [issue](https://github.com/rbnvrw/nd2reader/issues) for discussion, or get in touch with a member of [OpenScienceTools](https://github.com/Open-Science-Tools).
 If you already wrote some code or made changes, simply open a pull request.

 ## Running and Writing Tests